Fall is Looking Good: Middle-Grade Round Up

 In true Don Brown style, science, history, and art blend seamlessly to pull us into the trenches of 1918.
 We learn that the name Spanish Flu was more propaganda than truth, especially given that the outbreak may have started in an army training camp in Kansas.
 We follow the illogical spread of the virus across our country and the globe and its devastating impact on economies, communities, and the war effort.
 We learn the crazy concoctions people cooked up to ward off the illness and the everyday citizens who stepped in to help.
 We see what happens when graves can’t be dug fast enough.
 We explore the implications for modern science, including the development of the flu vaccine.
 Throughout it all, we feel the pain and anguish on the faces of those affected.
 And we can’t look away.
 (Published by Houghton Mifflin Harcourt.)

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Instagram (@thebookmommy), where I’m most active these days, posting reviews and updates on what my kids are reading, or Facebook (What To Read To Your Kids) and Twitter (@thebookmommy).

 Some of these books were graciously shared with me by the publishers.
 All opinions are my own.
-Amazon.com affiliate links support me and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!